rranelli/ci-scripts/README.md

 This will download this project build scripts and run them against your project configuration.
 If no configuration is provided, the [ci-env.sh.example](./ci-env.sh.example) and [ci-jobs.sh.example](./ci-jobs.sh.example) will be used instead.

+### Overriding individual scripts

+If you wish to override the behavior of some script provided by this repository, or want to add one of your own making, just add the scripts in the `build-scripts` directory of your project's git root.

+For example, if you want to use your own rspec script, you should create a file `build-scripts/rspec` in your project.
+The provided `build` script will use it instead of the default one.

+It's *important* to make sure that every script in that directory is *executable*. (i.e., just `chmod +x` it.)